-The Senior Deputy Headmaster is responsible for the IT Acceptable Use Policy (AUP), which is held as a separate document within the School's E-Safety policy.
+The Deputy headmaster and Head of Computer Studies, Mr Chris Coleman, is responsible for the IT Acceptable Use Policy (AUP), which is held as a separate document within the School's E-Safety policy.
 By logging on to the Taunton School Network, users agree to abide by this AUP.